CodeByZach/sublime_export_html/docs/src/markdown/installation.md

     - @facelessuser/sublime-markdown -> `python-markdown`
     - @facelessuser/sublime-coloraide -> `coloraide`

-2. Download and unpack or git clone the latest ExportHtml release and unpack as `ExportHtml`:
+2. Download and unpack or git clone the latest sublime_export_html release and unpack as `ExportHtml`:

-    - @facelessuser/ExportHtml -> ExportHtml
+    - @codebyzach/sublime_export_html -> ExportHtml

 3. Create a folder under `Packages` called `00-dependencies` and under that folder create a file called `00-dependencies.py`: